 Aditya Rana

-Hi, I'm an applied scientist at Canva.
-I'm currently working on making it easier for people to create awesome designs with the power of generative language and vision models.
+Hi, I'm a research scientist at Canva in Vienna, where I work on making it easier for people to create beautiful designs using the power of generative language and vision models

-Prior to this, I worked on large-scale processing of remote-sensing and geospatial data.
-I've also worked in football analytics where I focused on applying graph neural networks to football tracking data, which later developed into my master's thesis.
-I completed my master's in computer vision at Universitat Autònoma de Barcelona in a joint program with 3 more universities and bachelor's in electrical and electronics engineering at BITS Pilani, India
+Prior to this, I worked on large-scale processing of remote sensing and geospatial data.
+I've also worked in football analytics, focusing on applying graph neural networks to football tracking data, a project that later developed into my master's thesis.
+I completed my Master’s in Computer Vision at the Universitat Autònoma de Barcelona as part of a joint program with three other universities, and my Bachelor’s in Electrical and Electronics Engineering at BITS Pilani, India.

 Mail / CV / Blog / GitHub / LinkedIn / Twitter